Esteban-Quevedo/docker-airflow/README.md

 # docker-airflow
-This is a basic docker compose with Airflow for testing purposes
+This is a basic docker compose with Airflow (Version 1.10.12) for testing purposes